 Written by Shahin Ghadir, MD (Southern California Reproductive Center)

 Hydrosalpinx refers to a type of fallopian tube disorder where the tubes are blocked and distended, filled with a watery, clear liquid.
 The word comes from the Greek “hydro” (water) and “salpinx” (literally a kind of trumpet played in ancient Greece, but “salpinx” has come to mean “tube,” specifically a fallopian tube).
 In most cases of hydrosalpinx, only the fimbrial end (the end closest to the ovary) of the tube is sealed off; in rare cases, both ends may be sealed.
-The fertility specialists at Southern California Reproductive Center (SCRC), a highly regarded Los Angeles fertility clinic, commonly encounter hydrosalpinx as a cause of tubal-factor infertility.
+The fertility specialists at Southern California Reproductive Center (SCRC), a highly regarded fertility clinic, commonly encounter hydrosalpinx as a cause of tubal-factor infertility.

 What is the cause of hydrosalpinx?